Two of the most loved Filipino dessert in one! Puto Flan (or Leche Puto) is a combo of Leche Flan and Puto! Get this easy recipe and try it now!

 - ½ Tablespoon baking powder

 - Brush the molds with some melted butter.

 - In a bowl, whisk together the egg yolks, sweetened condensed milk, and vanilla extract until well combined.

 - Fill in about a third of each mold with the custard mixture.
 Steam for 5 minutes.

 - Meanwhile, prepare the Puto batter.
 First, beat the egg whites with an electric mixer until soft peak forms.
-Add the fresh milk while beating.
+Then add the fresh milk while continuously beating.
 Add the flour, sugar and baking powder and beat for another minute or two.

 - Let them cool down a bit before removing from the molds.